 Budget Accommodation Beyond the Golden Circle

-Situated way up there in the northeast of Iceland, and way out there on the shore of a fjord in Strandgotu, the Mjoeyri Guesthouse consists of a line of red cabins.
+Situated way up in the northeast of Iceland, and way out there on the shore of a fjord in Strandgotu, the Mjoeyri Guesthouse consists of a line of red cabins.
 The price is budget, and the facilities are modest but comfortable.
 It’s perfect for anyone who enjoys end-of-the-road quiet and semi-privacy.
 A boat-shaped hot tub known as the “hot pot” and a sauna provide included relaxation.
 At check-out we were instructed to leave the key in the lock, alerting us to the comforting safety of this seclusion.
 A small kitchen permits making some meals, but for dinner one night we took a stroll over to Randulff’s sea-house for some of the country’s infamous fermented shark and a pleasant dinner of local specialties that included Icelandic shrimp, reindeer meatballs, and brown bread.
 We also visited the informal museum upstairs where rooms appear as the seamen left them in 1890.